 Our audit procedures included understanding the processes and controls involved in determining whether there are impairment indicators under PFRS 6.
 We obtained the summary of the status of each exploration project as at December 31, 2016 and compared it with the disclosures submitted to regulatory agencies.
 We also inspected service contracts and relevant joint operations agreement of each of the exploration projects to determine that the period for which the Group has the right to explore in the specific area has not expired and/or the Group has rights and obligations under the contracts through participating interests.
 We also read the minutes of the meetings of the Group's Board of Directors for the discussion of management plans and significant developments on the service contracts or of any concession areas that are expected to be abandoned or any exploration activities that are planned to be discontinued in those areas.
 We considered the status of the service contracts and management's plans in determining whether the deferred exploration costs may be impaired.
-For deferred exploration costs where the status of the service contract's recoverable amount.
+For deferred exploration costs where the status of the service contracts shows an indicator of impairment, we obtained and reviewed management's estimate of the service contract's recoverable amount.